SalleMaster/izaberi-poklon-shop/README.md

 ## Next.js 15 Upgrade notes

 - `"prisma": "^5.22.0",` - Moved Prisma as main dependency, try to move it back to devDeps after some time
-- `"installCommand": "npm install --force"` - Created vercel.json instalation script.
+- `"installCommand": "npm install --force"` - Created vercel.json installation script.
 Remove it once React 19 is stable
 - `adapter: PrismaAdapter(prisma) as Adapter,` - Remove type casting from auth.ts file
 - ESLint does not work when doing production build on Vercel